 - A change of outward departure time or overall length of your arrangements by more than 12 hours.

 - A significant change to your itinerary.

-- A significant change to your itinerary, changing any overseas airports and ports and resulting in a delay of over 12 hours.
+- A significant change to your itinerary, changing any ports and resulting in a delay of over 12 hours.

 We will not cancel your travel arrangements less than ninety (90) days before your departure date, except for reasons of Events Beyond our Control or failure by you to pay the final balance.
-We may cancel your holiday before this date if, e.g., the minimum number of clients required for a particular travel arrangement is not reached.
+We may cancel your holiday before this date if, e.g., the physical occupancy for a vessel does not reach 60%.